lingtalfi/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper/Util/Where/notContaining.md

 [Back to the Ling\SimplePdoWrapper\Util\Where class](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/Util/Where.md)

-Where::like
+Where::notContaining
 ================

-Where::like — Proxy to the operator method, with a predefined operator of "%like%".
+Where::notContaining — Alias of the notLike method.